Emasoft/KEYBARD/VERIFICATION_REPORT.md

 All new APIs are properly exported from `keybard`:
 - ✓ KeyboardReader (enhanced with dispatcher support)
 - ✓ KeyEventDispatcher
-- ✓ DispatcherConfig
+- ✓ DispatcherConfig (4 parameters: delta, release_timeout, emit_repeats, repeat_interval)
-- ✓ KeyClick, KeyDown, KeyUp (from events)
+- ✓ KeyClick, KeyDown, KeyUp (implemented events)
-- ✓ ComboClick, ComboKeyDown (from events)
+- ✓ ComboClick, ComboKeyDown (defined for future implementation)

 ---

 ## ✅ Verification Checklist

-- [x] All tests pass (339/339)
+- [x] All tests pass (337/337)
 - [x] No linting errors in new code
 - [x] No type errors in new code
 - [x] All examples start correctly